apache/hudi/rfc/rfc-78/rfc-78.md

 With this layout, 1.x reader should be able to read this file slice correctly w/o any issues.
 So, we should not require a full compaction during upgrade.
 But need to consult w/ authors to ensure we are not missing anything.

-## 1.0 ➝ 0.16.0 downgrade steps
+## 1.0 ➝ 0.16.0 downgrade
+Any new features that was introduced in 1.x may not work after downgrade.
+Here are the ones that might see behavior change:
+- If deletion vector is enabled, after downgrade we might fallback to key based merges, giving up on the performance optimization.
+- If partial updates are enabled, after downgrade we might fallback to key based merges, giving up on the performance optimization.
+- Any functional indexes built in 1.x might be deleted during downgrade.
+- Any secondary indexes built in 1.x might be deleted during downgrade.
+- Completion time based log file ordering within a file slice may not be honored.

-Users will have to use hudi-cli to do the downgrade.
-Here are the steps we might need to do during downgrade.
+### Users will have to use hudi-cli to do the downgrade.
+Here are the steps we might need to do during downgrade
 - Similar to our upgrade, lets trigger full compaction to latest file slice so that all latest file slices only has base files.
 We do not want to have any file slices w/ a mix of 1.x log files and 0.x log files.
-We could afford to have some long compute during downgrade, but upgrade path should be kept to as minimum as possible.
+We could afford to take some downtime during downgrade, but upgrade path should be kept to as minimum as possible.
 So, during upgrade, we are not enforcing this.
 - Rewrite LSM based timeline to archived timeline. we have to deduce writer properties and introduce boundaries based on that (i.e. until which commit to archive).
 - We have two options wrt handling active timeline instants(for eg, pending clustering instants):
    A: No changes to active instants.
 In order to support 1.x tables w/ 0.16.0 reader, already these changes might have been ported to 0.16.0 reader.
 But we might have to ensure downgrade from 0.16.0 to any older version of hudi does take care of rewriting the active timeline instants.